Reviews You Can Rely On

 The second most important part of a blanket is how well it keeps you warm.
 We employed several tests to discern which models are better for your temperature than others.
 We started in the lab, using hot water to test the insulation capabilities of each blanket.
 Then we took them all into the real world to see how they perform.
 We laid on snow, stood in blustery winds, cooked winter camping meals, and nestled into chairs and couches.

-The down-filled blankets were the best at keeping us toasty warm.
-These included the Alps Mountaineering Wavelength, Kammok Firebelly, and Rumpl Down.
-These lofty options trap heat but not at the cost of weight or compressibility.
-The synthetic puffy blankets, like the Therm-a-Rest Stellar, Kelty Biggie, and Rumpl Original are also warm options, though not as packable.
+The warmest blanket we tested was the Alps Mountaineering Wavelength.
+In our insulation testing, it consistently performed near the top of the pack in heat retention.
+It's filled with a remarkably thick polyester fiber batting.
+The down-filled Kammok Firebelly also kept us toasty warm.
+It traps heat but not at the cost of weight or compressibility.
+Some of the synthetic puffy blankets, like the Therm-a-Rest Stellar, Kelty Biggie, and Rumpl Original, are also warm options, though not as packable.

 Versatility